Quality assurance

 How we use audit findings

-We publish an accreditation audit report each year.
-All audit information is deidentified.
+We publish a PD and accreditation audit report each year.
+Teacher information is deidentified.

 The information from the audit report is used to inform: